Docs are available before the release of Designer Cloud so you can get a sneak peek. This content might change between now and the official release.

 The total of the Sum field is as close as it can be for each tile without breaking a record.

-- Number of Tiles: Specify how many groups to assign to the data.
+- Numeric Column to Sum: Specify how many groups to assign to the data.

-- Sum Column: Specify the field to tile by that results in ranges where the sum of this number is equally distributed across the tiles.
+- Column to Sum: Specify the column to tile that results in ranges where the sum of this number is equally distributed across the tiles.

-- Sort Column (Optional): If you select a field from this dropdown list, the data is sorted on the specified field before it is assigned to a tile.
-If no field is specified, the records are assigned to tiles based on their in-coming sort order.
+- Column to Sort By (Optional): If you select a column from this dropdown list, the data is sorted on the specified column before it is assigned to a tile.
+If no field is specified, the rows are assigned to tiles based on their incoming sort order.

-Input records are divided into the specified amount of tiles so that each tile is assigned the same amount of records.
+Input rows are divided into the specified amount of tiles so that each tile is assigned the same amount of rows.